Showing posts with label In a Nutshell. Show all posts

 But that was a situation you should have been able to anticipate the approach of, and taken earlier action to avoid.
 And even if that is where you find yourself,.... you might still be better off spending as many 'hits' as you need to in order to fill all the holes in your starting eleven; or compromising a little and accepting that you may just have to field a side one or two men short this week.

 Because.... in Gameweek 34, the FA Cup Semi-Finals are going to wipe out four games from the league programme that weekend, not just two.
 The line-up probably wasn't quite as easy to predict as it was with the League Cup finalists.
 And the qualifiers were confirmed with only a little more advance warning; in fact, quite a lot less effective warning, very little time to save up any extra free transfers - because there are now no further Premier League gameweeks for the next three weeks.
-On that weekend at the end of April, we'll be missing City and Arsenal again, but also Chelsea and Liverpool, and West Ham and Leeds.
+On that weekend at the end of April, we'll not only be missing City and Arsenal again (almost certainly), but also Chelsea or Liverpool, and West Ham or Leeds - and whoever those teams are drawn against in the league in that gameweek.
 Now, as it happens, probably no-one in FPL owns any West Ham or Leeds players at the moment, and not very many from Chelsea or Liverpool.
 But still, it's likely to be a significantly worse disruption than this week - and it might have been even worse.

 Moreover, so close to the end of the season, and with the likelihood of Double Gameweeks in close proximity - probably, hopefully shortly afterwards - you really don't want to be messing your squad up with a lot of short-term changes at that point.
 You might be able to avoid the catastrophic impact of so many missing players in that Gameweek with saved transfers and 'hits', but.... you're probably going to want most or all of those players back in immediately - which is going to cost even more transfers.